zenml-io/zenml/docs/book/component-guide/image-builders/aws.md

 }
 ```

-* Recommended: grant ZenML access to trigger AWS CodeBuild builds by registering an [AWS Service Connector](../../how-to/infrastructure-deployment/auth-management/aws-service-connector.md) with the proper credentials and permissions, as covered in the [Authentication Methods](aws.md#authentication-methods) section.
-If not provided, then the AWS credentials will be inferred from the environment where the pipeline is triggered.
+* Recommended: Grant ZenML access to trigger AWS CodeBuild builds by registering an [AWS Service Connector](../../how-to/infrastructure-deployment/auth-management/aws-service-connector.md) with the proper credentials and permissions, as covered in the [Authentication Methods](aws.md#authentication-methods) section.
+If not provided, the AWS credentials will be inferred from the environment where the pipeline is triggered.

 We can register the image builder and use it in our active stack: